hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 $ cd chipseq
 ```

 Now let's setup the directory structure.
-In one command create folders for `data`and `results` _and_ within the `data` folder create folders for `untrimmed_fastq`, `trimmed_fastq`, and `reference_data`:
+In one command create folders for `raw_data`and `reference_data`:

-`$ mkdir -p data/untrimmed_fastq data/trimmed_fastq data/reference_data`
+`$ mkdir -p raw_data reference_data`

-Within the `results` folder create folders for untrimmed_fastqc, trimmed_fastqc, and bowtie2:
+We'll also create a folder for `results` and within that folder create folders for `untrimmed_fastqc`, `trimmed`, `trimmed_fastqc`, and `bowtie2`:

-`$ mkdir -p results/untrimmed_fastqc results/trimmed_fastqc results/bowtie2`
+`$ mkdir -p results/untrimmed_fastqc results/trimmed results/trimmed_fastqc results/results/bowtie2`

+Finally, we will need directories for our `scripts`, `logs`, and `meta`:

+`$ mkdir scripts logs meta`

-Now that we have the directory structure created, let's copy over the data to perform our quality control and alignment, including our fastq files and reference data files:
+Now that we have the directory structure created, let's copy over the data to perform our quality control and alignment, including our FASTQ files and reference data files:

 ```
-$ cd data

-$ cp /groups/hbctraining/ngs-data-analysis-longcourse/chipseq/raw_fastq/*fastq untrimmed_fastq/
+$ cp /groups/hbctraining/ngs-data-analysis-longcourse/chipseq/raw_fastq/*fastq raw_data/

 $ cp /groups/hbctraining/ngs-data-analysis-longcoursechipseq/reference_data/chr12* reference_data/
 ```